Shaurya2k06/calculator-app/README.md

 # Calculator Web Application

 This is a simple calculator web application built with React and TypeScript.
 It provides a user-friendly interface for performing basic arithmetic operations.
+(Also my First TS Project)

 ## Features